oricc/relational-gcn/README.md

 ## Cite

-Please cite our paper if you use this code in your own work:
+Please cite the paper if you use this code in your own work:

 ```
 @article{schlichtkrull2017modeling,